GoogleChrome/web.dev/src/site/content/en/blog/tools-for-extracting-critical-css/index.md

 ## Overview of tools

-Determining the critical CSS for a page is rather complex.
+There are a number of great tools that can automatically determine the critical CSS for a page.
+This is good news because doing this manually would be a tedious process.
 It requires analysis of the entire DOM to determine the styles that are applied to each element in the viewport.
-Doing this manually would be a tedious process, but there are a number of great tools that do this automatically.

 ### Critical